Robust Comparison in Population Protocols: Extensions

-We now present in detail how one can reduce the space usage of the protocols at the cost of slower convergence.
+We now provide a sketch of how one can reduce the space cost of the protocols, at the price of slower convergence.
 First, let us assume in design of protocol we have access to probabilistic transitions.
 That is, we write

 to denote that top transition happens with probability $p$ and bottom one with probability $1-p$.
 For $p<1/2$, this can be simulated by usage of synthetic coin, with roughly $\bigo(\log \log \frac{1}{p})$ extra states.
+In our protocol, all probabilistic transitions will be using the same synthetic coin.

+Given such a coin, we will augment our previous protocol with probabilistic interactions such that, fixing probability $p$, roughly, each node at level $i$ will in expectation \emph{inform} roughly $1/p$ nodes before being moved to level $i+1$.
+We then show that there exists a value of the synthetic coin $p'$ such that: \begin{itemize} \item The protocol requires $\Theta( \log_{\frac{1}{p'}} n)$ levels, \item The protocol requires $\Theta(\log \log \frac{1}{p'})$ extra states for the coin, \item The protocol is slower to converge (w.r.t. to the naive analysis) by a factor of $\frac{1}{p'}$ (this is to be subsumed by analysis in the following subsection) \item The protocol requires the initial agent count to be larger by a factor of $\bigo(\frac{1}{\sqrt{p'}})$ for the same concentration guarantees. \end{itemize}

+We now provide a sketch of how one can reduce the space usage of the protocols at the cost of slower convergence.
+First, let us assume in design of protocol we have access to probabilistic transitions.
+That is, we write

+to denote that top transition happens with probability $p$ and bottom one with probability $1-p$.
+For $p<1/2$, this can be simulated by usage of synthetic coin, with roughly $\bigo(\log \log \frac{1}{p})$ extra states.
 In our protocol all probabilistic transitions will be using the same synthetic coin.
-We highlight two standard way of using synthetic coin: \begin{enumerate} \item Coin is stored on extra states, thus the state space is \emph{multiplied} by number of states used by coin.
+We highlight two standard way of using synthetic coin: \begin{enumerate} \item The coin is stored on extra states, thus the state space is \emph{multiplied} by number of states used by coin.
 To simulate the coin-flip, agent stores the win/loss bit taken from the last interaction with another agent. \item The population is divided into protocol-part and coin-part.
 Agents flip coin by storing bit win/loss of last interaction with coin-part.
 The total number of states is roughly the sum number of states of both parts. \end{enumerate}

-\begin{theorem}[\cite{GS18}] There is a protocol that constructs synthetic coin, in $\bigo(n \log n)$ interactions.
+\begin{theorem}[\cite{GS18}] There is a protocol that constructs a synthetic coin, in $\bigo(n \log n)$ interactions.
 Given parameter $p < 1/2$, it constructs synthetic coin using $\bigo(\log \log \frac{1}{p})$ states and the coin-flip probability is $p'$, where $p^2 \le p' \le p$.
 It succeeds w.h.p. \end{theorem}